 Nowadays, thieves also use social media in order to prepare their actions.
 Be sure not to share the dates of your absence from your home online and on any form of social media.
 It is easy for any ill-intentioned person to access this information if they are present on Facebook, Twitter or Instagram.

 Put some specific lock on your doors and windows

 Doors are the surest way to enter your home and leave with your goods.
 Therefore, we can advise you to have a solid door, and invest in specific locks if needed.
 Some doors can be fitted with a multipoint lock which is more difficult to force.
 The locks called ‘’A2P’’ are difficult to open and as a robbery last around 10 minutes, they ensure the resistance of, at least 5 minutes, up to 15 minutes for some of them.
 This type of door is very useful, especially for apartments because the robbers will need to make more noise and take more time to open the door.

 Windows are easily breakable, meaning they are a good way to enter your home too.
-If you are on a ground floor, you can invest in window bars or strong shutters or even some specific antitheft windows.
+If you are on the ground floor, you can invest in window bars or strong shutters or even some specific antitheft windows.

 Safety requirements Before you leave your house or apartment for a break or for holidays, do not forget to unplug all the electrical devices, cut off water and gas, close all the doors and windows, do not leave any tools in the garden and do not let any valuables visible from outside.